There’s a reason why you have symptoms

 But what else?

+As a Health Coach, I help you get to the bottom of why you have symptoms and facilitate a diet and lifestyle plan that starts with where you are today and where you want to be.
 A functional approach is a good option if you are frustrated with being told that everything is “normal” despite your ongoing health challenges.
 This method strives to help people regain their health and vitality within a collaborative, empathetic and supportive framework.

 Who Can Benefit from a Functional Approach to their Health?

 Outside of emergency care, everyone can benefit from an approach that investigates underlying causes of their symptoms to offer safe, effective, and lasting solutions.
 People with the following concerns or diagnoses can greatly benefit working with someone trained in the principles of functional nutrition.
 I have seen firsthand how changes in diet and lifestyle often work faster, better and more cheaply than medication and can be as effective without any side effects or long-term complications.

 - Inflammatory issues: allergies, arthritis, asthma, autoimmune diseases, migraines, IBS, gastritis